| |

 storage ships and containers are often employed to ensure the arrival

+of shellac reaches its destination in useable condition.
 Dissolve dry shellac flakes in denatured ethanol, which is sold

 in most paint stores.
 It also dissolves in methanol, butyl, and